anubhavmishra/build1point0/content/post/iam-joining-hashicorp.md

 Now you might be thinking what went wrong at Hootsuite?
 The answer is **nothing**!
 [Anyone reading this would be lucky to join Hootsuite](https://hootsuite.com/about/careers).
-I have learnt so much from the people there.
+I have learned so much from the people there.
 The good thing is that I get to stay in Vancouver, BC and keep in touch with all my friends from Hootsuite.
 I also organize the [HashiCorp User Group](https://www.meetup.com/Vancouver-HashiCorp-User-Group/) in Vancouver that